slav120/TinyApp/README.md

-# TinyApp Project
+# TinyApp

-**This website allows you to create a shortURL out of a longURL & share it !

-**Includes Login/Logout page allowing you to personnalise your shortURL's

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+TinyApp is a fullstack web application that allows users to shorten long URL's from their desired website, including a edit feature in order to give it your desired name and use it at your desire.
+This app also includes a Register/Login feature in order for you to edit/modify/delete your personnal shortened URL's.

+**This fullstack web app has been built using Node.js and Express.js

 ## Final Product